A Systematic Survey on Large Language Models for Evolutionary Optimization: From Modeling to Solving: Applications

 \subsection{Natural Sciences}

-In the natural sciences, including chemistry \cite{wang2025survey}, biology \cite{nana2025integrating}, and physics \cite{zhang2025autoturb}, many fundamental problems can be cast as complex optimization tasks.
-These problems are often characterized by high-dimensional search spaces, implicit domain knowledge, and computationally expensive simulations.
-The reasoning and generative capabilities of LLMs provide a novel approach to addressing these challenges.
+Natural-science problems in chemistry \cite{wang2025survey}, biology \cite{nana2025integrating}, and physics \cite{zhang2025autoturb} often combine high-dimensional search spaces, expensive evaluations, and domain knowledge that is difficult to encode explicitly.
+LLMs are therefore used primarily to inject scientific priors, generate structured candidates, or coordinate expensive search rather than to replace numerical optimization entirely.

-In chemistry, LLM-assisted optimization has been widely explored in molecular discovery \cite{wang2025survey}.
-Most studies emphasize low-level methods that embed LLMs into EAs.
-For example, Wang \textit{et al.} \cite{wang2024efficient} integrated LLMs enhanced with chemical knowledge to perform crossover and mutation, guiding molecular design more effectively.
-Guevorguian \textit{et al.} \cite{guevorguian2024small} replaced genetic operators with fine-tuned LLMs and introduced a prophetic model to avoid stagnation, later extending this idea to multi-objective optimization for molecular discovery \cite{ran2025mollm}.
-Beyond operator-level assistance, some works explored surrogate modeling, such as Nguyen \textit{et al.} \cite{nguyen2024lico}, who applied LLMs to mitigate data scarcity in molecular optimization.
+Molecular discovery is the main chemistry application of LLM-assisted optimization \cite{wang2025survey}.
+Most methods embed chemically informed LLMs within EAs.
+Wang \textit{et al.} \cite{wang2024efficient} use an LLM for molecular crossover and mutation.
+Guevorguian \textit{et al.} \cite{guevorguian2024small} replace genetic operators with fine-tuned LLMs and use a predictive model to reduce stagnation; the approach is later extended to multi-objective molecular discovery \cite{ran2025mollm}.
+At the evaluation level, LICO \cite{nguyen2024lico} uses LLM representations as surrogates when molecular data are scarce.